pepijn/curlscout/README.md

 ### NodePing

 I recommmend NodePing for monitoring, because they send unlimited alerts via SMS/text.
 Pingdom and others can be used as well.
-Just make sure you are alerted when the response code is not `200`.
+Just make sure you are alerted when the response code is not `200`, and you have set up your `Access-Key` as request header.

 ![NodePing configuration](https://curlscout.s3-eu-west-1.amazonaws.com/nodeping.png)